-Sarah is currently serving as a Presidential Innovation Fellow at the Smithsonian Institution.
+In 2013, Sarah served as a Presidential Innovation Fellow at the Smithsonian Institution.
 The Presidential Innovation Fellowship was established by the White House Office of Science and Technology Policy in 2012 to pair industry experts with government innovators.
 The Smithsonian is one of several agencies sponsoring fellows in support of the Administration’s Open Data initiative.
 This spring, President Barack Obama signed an Executive Order establishing the Open Data Policy to make information generated and stored by the federal government more open and accessible, with the goals of increasing government transparency and efficiency and fueling entrepreneurship and economic growth.

 About this website

 This is my personal space for writing and experimentation.
 If you are curious, you can read about the orgin of the name.
 This website is hosted at Media Temple.
 They have awesome services and amazing support.

 - follow me twitter/ultrasaurus

 - or send me an email: sarah (at) ultrasaurus _dot_ com